outofmbufs/pidcontrol/README.md

 As will be described next, each event contains its own set of attributes specific to that event.
 Some of the attributes are read-only, emphasizing that changing them will have no effect on the PIDPlus operation.
 Others are read-write and changing them will have event-specific semantics as discussed with each event below.

 The specific events, and associated semantics, for each PIDHook event are:

+**PIDHookAttached**:
+Event is generated at the very end of PIDPlus initialization, so the unerlying PIDPlus object is "ready to go" when this notification is received.
+See "Shared Modifiers" discussion for one way to use this event.

+READ-ONLY ATTRIBUTES:
+- `pid` -- the PIDPlus object

 **PIDHookInitialConditions**:
 Event is generated AFTER the `initial_conditions()` method has completed modifying the PIDPlus object.
 The intent of this event is to allow PIDModifier implementations a hook for (re)initializing their own state if the application uses the `initial_conditions` method to change pv and/or the setpoint.